jhrcek/fundeps/README.md

 # fundeps

-Experimental visualization of elm declaration dependencies.
+An experimental CLI tool for visualization of elm declaration dependencies.

 # TODOs
 * Deal with cases when \*.usages files are not found